Florida Rental Laws - An Overview of Landlord Tenant Rights in Orange Park

 Landlord Right to Entry

-Landlords in Florida can enter their tenant’s rental property.
-You may want to do so to repair, inspect the premises, or show the property to prospective tenants.
+Landlords in Florida can enter their tenant’s property.
+You may want to do so to repair, inspect the premises, or show the dwelling unit to prospective renter.

 However, in all circumstances, you must notify the tenant in advance.
-Under state law, you must provide your tenant with a 24-hour advance notice before entering their rented unit.
-You must only enter the property during normal working hours.
+Under state law, you must provide your renter with a 24-hour advance notice before entering their rented unit.
+You must only enter the dwelling unit during normal working hours.

 Housing Discrimination

-The Fair Housing Act protects tenants from certain discriminatory acts from landlords.
+The Fair Housing Act protects residents from certain discriminatory acts from landlords.
 It’d be unlawful for you, for instance, to show bias or limitation based on certain protected classes.
-The protected classes in Florida are race, color, nationality, religion, sex, familial status, disability, and pregnancy.
+The protected classes under the Florida Fair Housing Act are race, color, nationality, religion, sex, familial status, disability, and pregnancy.

 Rent Increase

 There is no rent control law in Florida.
-Consequently, as a landlord, you have the right to charge tenants whatever amount of rent you want.
+Consequently, as a landlord, you have the right to charge residents whatever amount of monthly rent you want.
 You can also raise it for whatever reason, and as often as you’d want.
-However, in a fixed-term lease, you must wait until the lease ends to do so.
+However, in a fixed-term rental agreement, you must wait until the lease ends before you make adjustments.

 a small home figurine on top of a calculator